 During Question Time on Wednesday, he asked John Key about the Government's record on ensuring that private rental accommodation was insulated.

 Mr Key had a ready response, saying the Government had already insulated 188,500 homes, while under Labour only 4000 had been insulated.

 Mr Shearer said 95% of private rental accommodation had still not been insulated, but Mr Key said the

 the Government is not ignoring these people.

-Next story in Political: Govt to tighten oil, gas and mining regulations
+Next story in Politics: Govt to tighten oil, gas and mining regulations

 Copyright © 2012, Radio New Zealand